← The journal Vertical M&A Guides February 19, 2026

 Credit Union Leagues and Large CUSOs

-The credit union movement's cooperative structure means that industry-owned organisations sometimes acquire or invest in technology companies.
-CUNA Mutual Group (now TruStage) and large CUSOs like PSCU (which merged with Co-op Solutions to form Velera) have been active acquirers.
+The credit union movement's cooperative structure means that industry-owned organizations sometimes acquire or invest in technology companies.
+TruStage and large CUSOs such as PSCU and Co-op Solutions, now combined as Velera, are relevant strategic counterparties because they already sit inside the credit union ecosystem.

 Consolidation Drivers

-Institutional consolidation: With 170 credit union mergers expected in 2025, every merger creates technology integration needs and drives demand for platforms that can manage multi-charter environments.
+Institutional consolidation: Credit union mergers create technology integration needs and drive demand for platforms that can manage multi-charter environments.
+NCUA data shows continued consolidation in the number of federally insured credit unions, even as total members have increased.

 Digital transformation urgency: Credit unions that cannot offer competitive digital experiences risk losing younger members to neobanks and larger institutions.
-This urgency is driving both organic investment and acquisition activity in digital banking technology.
+This pressure supports both organic investment and acquisition activity in digital banking technology.

 Regulatory complexity: Evolving requirements around BSA/AML, fair lending, data privacy, and cybersecurity are driving demand for compliance-focused software.
-Regulators are increasingly expecting technology-enabled compliance, which favours software solutions over manual processes.
+Buyers will look closely at whether compliance features are truly embedded in workflow or merely described in marketing language.

-Scale economics: The economics of serving smaller financial institutions favour platforms that can spread development costs across many clients.
-This dynamic drives consolidation as acquirers seek to achieve critical mass.
+Scale economics: The economics of serving smaller financial institutions favor platforms that can spread development costs across many clients.
+This dynamic drives consolidation as acquirers seek critical mass.

-Open banking and API-first architectures: The shift towards open banking frameworks and API-first core systems is lowering barriers for fintech integrations but simultaneously creating demand for middleware, data aggregation, and integration platforms.
-Companies that facilitate connectivity between credit unions' legacy systems and modern fintech services occupy a strategically valuable position.
+Open banking and API-first architectures: The shift toward open banking frameworks and API-first core systems can lower barriers for fintech integrations, while creating demand for middleware, data aggregation, and integration platforms.
+Companies that connect legacy systems to modern fintech services can occupy a valuable position.

 What This Means for Founders